cocos/cocos-docs/en/particle-system/particle-upgrade-documentation-for-v3.5-to-v3.6.md

 Other shader code should be modified refer to particle-vs-legacy.chunk of v3.6.0

 ## GPU Particle

-GPU particle shader particle-vs-gpu.chunk should be modified
+GPU particle shader particle-vs-gpu.chunk should be modified.

 layout before

 ````
 in vec4 a_position_starttime; // center position,particle start time
 in vec4 a_size_uv;  // xyz:size, w:uv_0